evennia/evennia/docs/source/Contribs/Contrib-Llm.md

 If the LLM server is slow to respond, the NPC will echo a random 'thinking message' to show it has not forgotten about you (something like "The villager ponders your words ...").

-They are controlled by two `AttributeProperties`:
+They are controlled by two `AttributeProperties` on the LLMNPC class:

 - `thinking_timeout`: How long, in seconds to wait before showing the message.
 Default is 2 seconds.
 - `thinking_messages`: A list of messages to randomly pick between.
 Each message string can contain `{name}`, which will be replaced by the NPCs name.